A note on Gauss operators and quantizations of Yang-Mills theories: Introduction

-Moreover, by the locality of the field algebra \textit{the Gauss operator generates the infinitesimal transformations of the residual local gauge group} in the given representation of $\F$, so that it belongs to the commutant of $\Fob$\, \cite{FS19, FS23} and therefore it classifies the representations of $\Fob$ contained in the representation space of $\F$.
-In the abelian case, the Gauss operator itself belongs to $\Fob$ and therefore to its center.
+In addition, by the locality of the field algebra it has been shown \cite{FS23} that in the Feynman quantization of QED and in general in the temporal gauge of Yang-Mills theories \textit{the Gauss operator generates the infinitesimal transformations of the residual local gauge group} in the given representation of $\F$, so that it belongs to the commutant of the $\Fob$\, and therefore it classifies the representations of $\Fob$ contained in the representation space of $\F$.
+In the abelian case, the Gauss operator even belongs to $\Fob$ and therefore to its center.

-The meaning of the Gauss operator in such a construction of the physical states becomes more evident in connection with locality.
+The role and meaning of the Gauss operator in such a construction of the physical states become more evident in connection with locality.

-In fact, the Gauss law~\cref{eq:1.1}, yields that the flux of $F^a_{i\,0}$ at infinity, briefly called \textit{Gauss charge} and denoted by $Q^a_G$, coincides with the total charge, a suitable integral of $J^a_0$, called \textit{current charge} and denoted by $Q^a_J$.
-Then, since by locality the Gauss charge vanishes on the local states, so does the charge $Q^a_J$ and the global gauge group $G$ acts trivially in the representation space of $\F$, $\V = \F \Psio$.
+In fact, the Gauss law, \cref{eq:1.1}, implies that the flux of $F^a_{i\,0}$ at infinity, briefly called \textit{Gauss charge} and denoted by $Q^a_G$, coincides with the total charge, a suitable integral of $J^a_0$, called the \textit{current charge} and denoted by $Q^a_J$.
+Then, since by locality the Gauss charge has vanishing expectations on local states, so does the charge $Q^a_J$ and, as a consequence, the global gauge group $G$ acts trivially in the representation space of a local field algebra $\F$.

-The role of the Gauss operator is to \textit{screen/compensate the contribution of the current charge to the flux of $F^a_{i\,0}$ at infinity} allowing for local states with non-zero charge and, consequently, for a non-trivial action of $G$ in the representation space of $\F$.
+Hence, the role of the Gauss operator is to \textit{screen/compensate the contribution of the current charge to the flux of $F^a_{i\,0}$ at infinity} allowing for local states with non-zero charge and, consequently, for a non-trivial action of $G$ in the representation space of $\F$.

-Furthermore, a clever choice of the Gauss operator may make more explicit the hyperbolic and elliptic contents of~\cref{eq:1.3}, which in the abelian case is equivalent to: \be{ \square F_{\mu \,\nu} = \partial_\mu J_\nu - \partial_\nu J_\mu - \partial_\mu G_\nu + \partial_\nu G_\mu ,\qquad\partial^i F_{i \,0} = J_0 - G_0.}\ee
+Furthermore, a clever choice of the Gauss operator may make more explicit the hyperbolic and elliptic contents of \cref{eq:1.3}, which in the abelian case is equivalent to: \be{ \square F_{\mu \,\nu} = \partial_\mu J_\nu - \partial_\nu J_\mu - \partial_\mu G_\nu + \partial_\nu G_\mu ,\quad\partial^i F_{i \,0} = J_0 - G_0.}\ee